 People and Cultures during the Middle Ages

 Learn about the peoples and cultures, Muslims and Christians that coexisted in the Iberian Peninsula during the Middle Ages.

 Learn about some of the most emblematic cities and monuments in al-Andalus, including Cordoba, Sevilla, and Granada.

 Analyze and Connect sources

 Learn to analyze and connect different testimonies and sources to understand the different manifestations of multicultural Spain.

 You will reflect on the value of integrating digital technologies as an instrument for learning and the dissemination of culture.

-For more than seven centuries the Iberian Peninsula was a Muslim country called Al-Andalus, where a unique, sophisticated, and luxurious culture flourished all through the territory.
+For more than seven centuries, the Iberian Peninsula was a Muslim caliphate called al-Andalus, where a unique, sophisticated, and luxurious culture flourished all through the territory.

 The times of al-Andalus offer an ideal context to examine the intricate relations between Muslims and Christians in Medieval Spain.
 This course will introduce students to the history, society, culture, art, and architecture of al-Andalus, its initial presence in the Iberian Peninsula in 711 to the surrender in 1492.
 Students will explore the historical and cultural interactions between the Muslim and Christian worlds and how they were intrinsically connected during the times of medieval Convivencia (coexistence) and thus, deeply influenced each other.